Quidhampton, Wiltshire

 Quidhampton is a village and civil parish in Wiltshire, England.
 It forms part of the Salisbury urban area and is around 2 mi west of the city centre.
 The parish adjoins Wilton to the west, Salisbury to the north and east, and Netherhampton to the south.
 The village is on the River Nadder and is close to the A36 road between Salisbury and Wilton.

 The name Quidhampton probably means "muddy home farm" or "home farm with good manure", from the Old English cwéad (dung, dirt) + hām-tūn.

 Geography

-Quidhampton is situated on low-lying land between Salisbury and Wilton, close to the A36 road.
+Quidhampton is on low-lying land between Salisbury and Wilton, close to the A36 road.
 The parish is a narrow strip between the Rivers Nadder and Wylye and consists of watermeadows and marshland, known as the Great Marsh.
 Much of this marsh was included in the park around Wilton House when it was enclosed, and the remaining land is mostly used for arable cropping.
 In the eighteenth century there was a gravel pit in the parish, and many old chalk pits.
 The roads had to be rerouted when Wilton Park was formed, and are mostly straight and lined with trees planted at the time.